notacodebro/LTRMPL-1201/task1/task1.md

        16004       SR Pfx (idx 4)     Gi0/0/0/3    10.1.1.2        0            (!)
 ```

-In addition to the adjacency-sids, we also see the prefix sids that we configured for interface loopback 0 in OSPF.
-These prefix sids are highlighted at the top of the output.
+In addition to the adjacency-sids, we also see the prefix-sids that we configured for interface loopback 0 in OSPF.
+These prefix-sids are highlighted at the top of the output.
 You will see back up paths here as well with outgoing labels to complete the backup LSP.

 <details><summary><font size=4> Expand for MPLS label table view </summary><pre><code></font>
  Another view of Segment Routing labels is in the MPLS Label Table, which is the database of all local labels created by the router, and how it knows them.
 Review each router’s label table: